China third-quarter GDP growth to slow on housing curbs, debt clampdown

 China will release third-quarter GDP on Oct.
 19 - a day after the opening of the Party Congress - along with September industrial output, retail sales and fixed asset investment.

-A surprisingly upbeat gross domestic product reading wouldlikely lift stocks and global commodity prices, and boost bullish sentiment on the yuan, which has gained about 5.6 percent against the dollar so far this year.
-Economists in the poll estimated GDP grew 1.7 percentquarter-on-quarter, unchanged from the second-quarter, though only 18 analysts gave sequential forecasts.
+A surprisingly upbeat gross domestic product reading would likely lift stocks and global commodity prices, and boost bullish sentiment on the yuan CNY=CFXS, which has gained about 5.6 percent against the dollar so far this year.
+Economists in the poll estimated GDP grew 1.7 percent quarter-on-quarter, unchanged from the second-quarter, though only 18 analysts gave sequential forecasts.

 At the opening of the Party Congress, President Xi is likely to shed light on China’s long-term economic development plans beyond 2020, amid market hopes that he may deepen economic reforms to help the economy overcome the “middle income trap”.